 It is also interesting to note that not a single Jataka story is depicted among the paintings in this cave.
 But the walls are filled with stories from the life of Buddha

 A painting of the “Nawanari Kunjavaya” or nine maidens is found at the end of the cave outside the small and last chamber of this cave house.
-The clever arrangement of nine graceful bodies of maidens delude the onlooker from far into recognizing the figure of an elephant.
-Inside this small cave some ancient wooden Buddha images can be seen.
-The narrowing cave roof is painted with colorful motifs giving a charming fabric like effect.
+The clever arrangement of nine graceful bodies of maidens deludes the onlooker from far into recognizing the figure of an elephant.
+Inside this small cave, some ancient wooden Buddha images can be seen.
+The narrowing cave roof is painted with colorful motifs giving a charming fabric-like effect.

-At the entrance to this Uda Viharaya cave is a Hindu devalaya dedicated to the guardian of the mountain on which the Ridi Vihara is situated Kumara Bandara.
-At the back of the Uda viharaya is a an open cave in which is a small dogoba.
+At the entrance to this Uda Viharaya cave is a Hindu devalaya dedicated to the guardian of the mountain on which the Ridi Vihara is situated, Kumara Bandara.
+At the back of the Uda viharaya is an open cave in which is a small dogoba.

-Some unique carvings can be seen along a flight of steps leading from the Uda viharaya to the court yard below.
-While the Korawak- gala on either side acting as low banisters show the stylized head and the trunk of an elephant, inside of which are carvings.
-One carving can be identified as an elephant trying to pull out a tree while a man with an arrow takes aim at him.
+Some unique carvings can be seen along a flight of steps leading from the Uda viharaya to the courtyard below.
+The Korawak- gala on either side acting as low banisters shows the stylized head and the trunk of an elephant, inside of which are carvings.
+One carving can be identified as an elephant trying to pull out a tree while a man with an arrow aims at him.

 Some interesting guard stones and flower alters too can be seen..